-- C-1 Timing: Provide a revised schedule given that one or more deadline(s) in the proposed schedule have already passed, and identify any time constraints. - C-2 Access Road, Camps and Drill Sites: Provide a location map of the proposed development that includes place names (i.e., nearest communities, islands, lakes, bays, etc.) to assist with orientation.
-An operational map should include access routes, drill locations, and the mobile camp location(s), if required.
+- C-1 Timing: Provide a revised schedule given that some milestones in the proposed schedule have already passed, and identify any time constraints. - C-2 Access Road and Drill Sites: Provide a locational map of the proposed development that includes place names (i.e., nearest communities, islands, lakes, bays, etc.) to assist with orientation.
+An operational map should include access route, spur and drill locations.
 The operational map should include a north arrow, longitude, latitude, scale (at 1:50,000), claim delineations and a legend.
-Given that precise drilling location may not be known, clearly depict a local project area reflective of the likely drilling location(s).
-The map should include the location of any permitted camp to be shared with other operators as well as associated access routes to and from the drill sites.
-Where air support is anticipated, please indicate the type of aircraft, flight path, altitude and frequency of flights. - C-3 Operations: Describe the operations in terms of staff and equipment requirements, as well as the operational timeline and anticipated traffic volumes (i.e., for ground and air support). - C-4 Waste Management: Provide a detailed description of waste management plans, including the types and quantities of waste and drill cuttings resulting from the proposed development.
+Given that precise drilling location may not be known, clearly depict a local project area reflective of the likely drilling location(s). - C-3 Operations: Describe the operations in terms of staff and equipment requirements.
+Provide the operational timeline and anticipated traffic volumes (i.e., number of trips to and from Yellowknife per day). - C-4 Waste Management: Provide a detailed description of waste management plans, including the types and quantities of waste and drill cuttings resulting from the proposed development.
 The equipment and/or facility requirements for storage, transport, and disposal should also be discussed along with the locations of any such storage, transport and disposal.

-- C-5 Water Use: Identify water sources and the estimated quantity to be drawn from each source.
-Describe the type, quantity and location for the disposal of any waste water generated during the program. - C-6 Future Development: Provide information about future development plans associated with this exploration program in the Drybones Bay area. - D Effects of the Environment on the Development - D-1 Timing: Please describe any environmental considerations that may affect the timing of operations (i.e., date of freeze up or break-up, inclement weather and low visibility, etc.). - D-2 Operations: Please describe any environmental considerations that may affect the manner of operations (i.e., date of freeze up or break-up, inclement weather and low visibility, etc.).
+- C-5 Water Use: Identify water sources and the quantity anticipated to be drawn from each source.
+Describe the type, quantity and location for the disposal of any waste water generated during the program. - C-6 Future Development: Provide information about future development plans associated with this exploration program in the Wool Bay area. - D Effects of the Environment on the Development - D-1 Timing: Please describe any environmental considerations that may affect the timing of operations (i.e., date of freeze up or break-up, inclement weather and low visibility, etc.). - D-2 Operations: Please describe any environmental considerations that may affect the manner of operations (i.e., date of freeze up or break-up, inclement weather and low visibility, etc.).